advertisement

-Signs and symptoms of CHD
+Signs and symptoms of congenital heart defects

-The type and severity of the actual heart defect will determine what symptoms and signs the child displays.
 Many children have no symptoms at all, with the problem only being discovered in adulthood.

 There is thus no set pattern of symptoms, but any or all of the following may be found at different stages of the child’s life, and should make one suspect CHD: